kongtest/athanhcong.github.com/_posts/2013-07-06-how-will-users-know-about-your-app.md

 These are all very important question, but we haven't think about how users will find out our app?
 It's pure a marketing point of view.
 But it awakes me that I didn't have much consider about this before.

-As I believe that marketing strategy should come from the product itself and because in startup we don't have money for traditional paid marketing.
-So I think this is a basic question that we should put into product design discussion.
-Which means we should aims to build a product that people will know about it.
+As I believe that marketing strategy should come from the product itself, so I think this is a basic question that we should put into product design discussion.
+Which means we should aim to build a product that can market itself.

 Either in a viral way, words of mouth, social media or press or whatever..., this marketing strategy should be on easy day, don't try to build it first then go to sell later.